Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 - The primary key can be either a **simple key** (single column, like `course_code` in the `Course` relation) or a **composite key** (several columns, like `course_code` and `instance_number` in the `CourseInstance` relation)
 - By definition, the primary key should always satisfy the properties of **requiredness** (not `NULL`), **uniqueness** and **minimality**
 - The primary key **should remain stable**.
 That is, primary key values should not be updated later
-- The primary key should be **reasonably short**
+- The primary key should be **reasonably compact** (e.g. a short string or an integer), to improve performance and minimize storage
-- The primary key should have **no privacy issues**.
-For example social security number has privacy issues

 ---

-## Determining primary key for a weak entity type
+## Primary key of a weak entity type

-- A **weak entity type** is an entity type that is dependent on the existence of another entity type
+- A **weak entity type** is an entity type that is dependent on the existence of another entity type and cannot be uniquely identified by its own attributes alone
-- For example _CourseGrade_ is existence-dependent on _Student_ and _CourseInstance_
+- For example, `CourseGrade` cannot exist without a `Student` and a `CourseInstance`
-- When a relation derived from a weak entity type, the natural primary key is partially or fully derived from the weak entity type's owner entity type
+- When a relation is derived from a weak entity type, its natural primary key is usually derived partly or fully from the owner entity type(s)
-- For example, the natural primary key of the _CourseGrade_ relation is a composite key that **includes columns from two foreign keys**, one referencing _Student_ and other referencing _CourseInstance_
-- The primary key of the weak entity's relation cannot be made until after the foreign keys have been determined for the relation
+- In practice, `CourseGrade` can use a composite primary key such as (`student_number`, `course_code`, `instance_number`), where the columns come from foreign keys to `Student` and `CourseInstance`
+- Because of this, we determine the foreign keys first and then define the weak entity relation's primary key

 ---

 ## Surrogate keys

 - If there is initially no suitable candidate key for a relation, then we cannot determine a natural primary key
-- We have to take care of the situation by including an extra attribute in the relation to act as the primary key
-- This kind of primary key is a **surrogate key**
+- We have to take care of the situation by including an extra attribute in the relation to act as the primary key, which is called a **surrogate key**
 - Surrogate keys are commonly generated values, such as incrementing or random numbers, like the `messageid` primary key in the data below

 | messageid | from                       | to                         | title    | body         |